WP-for-Church/Sermon-Manager/readme.txt

 * `[latest_series]` - This will display information about the latest sermon series, including the image, title (optional), and description (optional).
 * `[sermon_sort_fields]` - Dropdown selections to quickly navigate to all sermons in a series or by a particular speaker.

-For more information on each of these shortcodes please visit [our knowledgebase](https://wpforchurch.com/my/knowledgebase/12/Sermon-Manager).
+For more information on each of these shortcodes please visit [our knowledge base](https://wpforchurch.com/my/knowledgebase/12/Sermon-Manager).

 = Expert Support =